OpenRiak/riak_kv/docs/QueryAPI.md

 Secondary indexes may be added to Riak objects, and Riak provides a Query API for those indexes.
 The API supports range queries, to be run across the sorted terms on an index, but the terms may also contain projected attributes appended to the sort key.
 The Query API can be passed evaluation and filter expressions: to first evaluate the term to extract the attributes, and then filter the terms by testing the attribute values against query conditions.

 Through this combination of querying ranges and filtering on projected attributes, the API can support conjunction queries.
 The capability and efficiency of these conjunction queries is dependent on work in the application to map the object schema to a set of index terms with a suitable combination of sort keys and attributes.
-The queries are distributed across the cluster, running in parallel across different partitions of the data (the vnodes), and through that parallelism supporting low-latency responses to relatively complex queries, even where significant numbers of index entries need to be processed.
+The queries are distributed across the cluster, running in parallel across different partitions of the data (the vnodes); and through that parallelism offer low-latency responses to relatively complex queries, even where significant numbers of index entries are covered by the range of the query.

 The result sets for queries are not limited to returning lists of object keys, there is also support in the Query API for different accumulation options.
 As well as returning object keys, accumulation options can be used to efficiently count results, and group both results and counts by specific projected attributes.